Ann Voskamp

 Maintain contact and be patient - even if she doesn't initially open up about what you suspect may be happening in her relationship, maintaining contact and safely checking in means that you will be a safe person for her to go to when she's ready.
 This is a critical resource of support when she may need it most.

 The safest and best way to plan to leave an abusive or unsafe relationship is with a support service such as 1800 RESPECT.
+This site has important checklists and information on the things you can do to start to plan to leave.

 If you're in Victoria, you can attend in person to an Orange Door service near you.